BOBANOVIORGANI/solaron-0bab6/content/pages/solarpower-m1.md

       guarantee a secure and reliable charge.
 And because it is a PowerBank, you can charge the SolarPower M1 and charge your phone simultaneously for up to four devices at a time.
-His 100000mAh battery is enough to charge your smartphone many times.
+His 100000mAh battery is enough to charge your smartphone many times, no matter will you charge wired or wireless, it support both.
 “Life on the go is always a challenge''.
 For some, it’s being able to charge devices fast.
 For others it's something second.

       Don’t be put in the dark just because you ran out of battery.
 Now you can